-Since an inversion has to be performed, if and only if the value of inv(i, j) is odd, for $0 \le j < i$ the output of the folding controller can be provided by the inverted least significant bit of the bit counter, and for $j \ge i$ the least significant bit of the index counter may be used.
+least significant bit of the bit counter, and for $j \ge i$ the least significant bit of the index counter may be used.
 The comparator controls the multiplexer accordingly.

-Compared to the folding controller used in the original scheme of Figure 10 there is one extra multiplexer and one extra inverter, but this extra cost is overcompensated by the elimination of the Johnson counter and the scan compatibility of the complete BIST architecture shown in Figure 13.
+Compared to the folding controller used in the original scheme of Fig. 10 there is one extra multiplexer and one extra inverter, but this extra cost is overcompensated by the elimination of the Johnson counter and the scan compatibility of the complete BIST scheme shown in Fig. 13.

 During BIST an LFSR seed is loaded into the LFSR and decompressed into a folding seed by the LFSR operation.
 While the folding seed is shifted into the scan path the folding controller transforms it into a state of index i in the folding counter sequence depending on the state of the index counter.
 When the scan path is completely loaded, the pattern is applied to the module under test, the bit counter is reset, and the index counter is activated.
 If the index counter has not yet cycled through all possible states, the same LFSR seed is reloaded, otherwise the index counter is reset and the next LFSR seed is processed.